jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 Main elements:

-- **Channel**: channels are a combination of input and output streams, so they allow you to read and write, and they use a Buffer to read and write.
+- **Channel**: channels are a combination of input and output streams, so they allow you to read and write, and they use buffers to do this operations.
 - **Buffer**: it is a block of memory used to read from a Channel and write into a Channel.
 When you want to read data from a Buffer to write it into a Channel you need to invoke`flip()`, so that it will set `pos` to 0. e.g.
 ```java
 int read = socketChannel.read(buffer); // pos = n & lim = 1024